 Candidate Conversations: Kathy Steinhoff

-Ellie Lin: Columbia Public School teacher Kathy Steinhoff is running unopposed for state representative of Missouri's 45th district.
-In this episode, we'll hear Steinhoff's conversation with KBIA is Melanie Oliva?
+Columbia Public School teacher Kathy Steinhoff is running unopposed for state representative of Missouri's 45th district.

 Melanie Oliva: What motivated you to run for this office?

-Melanie Oliva: Your experience as an educator as a teacher, how has that translated to your running position now?
+Melanie Oliva: The experience as a educator, as a teacher, how has that translated to your, your running position now?